Top 5 Whole Life Companies for Infinite Banking

 - From years 20-40, Lafayette Life lags both Penn and Mass Mutual substantially.

-Once clients see the tradeoff laid out for them, they often realize that having access to a few extra thousand dollars of cash value early isn’t worth forgoing True Mutuality, not to mention hundreds of thousands of dollars of long-term cash value permanence that could result in more cash value for banking or retirement income.
+Once clients see the tradeoff laid out for them, they often realize that having access to a few extra thousand dollars of cash value early isn’t worth abandoning True Mutuality, not to mention hundreds of thousands of dollars of long-term performance that could result in more cash value for banking or retirement income.

 The patterns in this 47-year-old example are very similar to the results seen in both the 37-year-old and the 57- year-old.
 You can see all age-based case studies in our annual Whole Life update video at the top of the page.

-With the top 2 True Mutuals, Penn and Mass, running fairly close across all timeframes in this case study and the other True Mutuals not far behind, you then have to consider some of the qualitative or soft benefits that the best Whole Life companies offer.
+With the top 2 True Mutuals, Penn and Mass, running fairly close across all timeframes in this case study and Guardian coming in 3rd, you then have to consider some of the qualitative or soft benefits that the best Whole Life companies offer.

 Paid-Up Addition Flexibility & Stacking Capability